Early Safety Training Program

 - The self-study bursary program

 - Classroom curricula fitted format (offered during regular classes)

-- The Next Generation Early Safety Training Boot Camps (offered outside of regular classes)
+- Hosted Groups (offered outside of regular classes)

 Using either method, youth receive industry recognized safety certification that will enhance their job readiness capability while offering knowledge at a critical point in their lives that will help them stay safe throughout their lifetime.
 In each method youth must complete a number of safety training courses that are widely recognized by Saskatchewan employers.
 To complete the program, youth must complete three mandatory courses (Young Worker Readiness Certificate course, Workplace Hazardous Materials Information System or WHMIS, First Aid/CPR B with AED and one elective course.

 The following are the mandatory courses required to complete the program:

 - Workplace Hazardous Materials Information System (WHMIS) - available online or through classroom delivery

 - Standard First Aid & CPR A, B, or C with AED (Health Care Provider CPR may be available in some locations) - available in 2-day classroom delivery or "blended learning" with some online and 1 day classroom delivery

 - Young Worker Readiness Certificate Course - available free online